 objects are built at runtime.

-NOTE: to get the maximum performance, but loose the ability to interactively redefine components in the storage, add ‘:ECS-UNSAFE‘ keyword into ‘*FEATURES*‘ before loading the library.
+NOTE: to boost the performance extra 5-6%, but loose the ability to interactively (re)define components in the storage, add ‘:ECS-RELEASE‘ keyword into ‘*FEATURES*‘ before compiling the library.

 ecs